-We want events to be generated whenever the user does something, such as clicking a button, moving a scale, or pressing a key...
+An event is just calling a function - you want an event to be generated every time the user does something, such as clicking a button, dragging a scale, or pressing a key...

-.set XXX ChangeFunction(title, function)call a function when the widget changes
+.set XXX ChangeFunction(title, function)call a function whenever the widget changes

 .set XXX SubmitFunction(title, function)call a function when the widget is submitted